- About us

 Nuthatch House is a development of 22 new homes on land adjacent to our existing properties at Forster House on Whitefoot Lane.
 As part of the works, two additional homes will also be available in Forster House.
-The new homes, which will include two that are entirely wheelchair-accessible, will be completed in 2019.
+The new homes, which will include two that are entirely wheelchair-accessible, will be completed in early 2020.

 Residents voted to name the new homes after the nuthatch bird which can be found in nearby Forster Memorial Park.

 In addition to the new homes, we have been working with existing residents on plans to improve the general environment for the entire Forster House site, including new planting, surfaces and walkways.

-We're building eight new homes for shared ownership on Riverpark Gardens in Bromley, BR2.
+We’ve built eight new homes for shared ownership on Riverpark Gardens in Ravensbourne, Bromley, BR2.

 The new homes are a mix of 1, 2 and 3-bedroom apartments and situated close to Ravensbourne train station, overlooking the Ravensbourne River and parkland.
-They will be available for shared ownership early in 2019 and every property is now under offer.
+They became available for shared ownership early in 2019 and every property is now under offer.
 We received more than 400 expressions of interest for the eight homes!

 This new four-house development is being built on a grassed area on Woodbank Road, between Bideford Road and Ilfracombe Road.
 A previous terrace of four homes on the site was demolished in the 1980s.

-Preparatory works began on site in June 2018 and we expect that the new homes will be available in summer 2019.
+Preparatory works began on site in June 2018 and we expect that the new homes will be available in the winter of 2019.

 17-32 Melfield Gardens